-The first ferry service was established in the City in 1833 at Point Belches.
-Mends Street Jetty was then constructed in the 1890's to facilitate visitors to the Perth Zoo.
-By 1900 there were ferry services running from four jetties located at Canning Bridge, Como, Coode Street and Mends Street.
-In 1949 the Coode Street ferry service was discontinued due to increased bus and private car use.
+In 1833 the City had its first ferry service at Point Belches.
+Mends Street Jetty was then constructed in the 1890's for patrons to the Zoo.
+By 1900 there were ferry services running from Canning Bridge, Como, Coode Street and Mends Street.